GreptimeTeam/demo-scene/nginx-log-metrics/README.md

   class greptimedb,grafana,nginx_exporter,prometheus,vector o11yplane
 ```

-All of those logs and metrics are stored in GreptimeDB, with:
+All of those logs and metrics are stored in GreptimeDB, with the following:

 - A pipeline to fashioning the Nginx access log.
 The config file is at
   [greptime_pipeline.yaml](./config_data/greptime_pipeline.yaml)
-  - string decomposition, field parsing or renaming etc can be defined in
+  - string decomposition, field parsing or renaming, etc. can be defined in
     pipeline process the semi-structured log
   - regex match and remapping
 - A continuous aggregation over metrics.
 The config file is at